 Protecting Yourself from Technology Scams

 Over the past several months, we have increasingly relied on technology to stay connected to our colleagues, friends, and family members.
-But with this enhanced use of technology, there are fears about the security and safety of our online presence.
+But with this enhanced use of technology, there are fears about how to protect yourself online.
 We often hear about technology scams on the news, which try to take advantage of people’s natural desire to help or prey on their fears.
-Attackers attempt to gain access to people’s private information via deceptive means, which means we need to be vigilant when using computers and take reasonable measures to protect ourselves.
+Attackers attempt to gain access to people’s private information via deceptive means, which means we need to be vigilant when using computers and take reasonable measures to protect ourselves online.

 Over the years we have addressed various aspects of the importance of protecting your sensitive information, and most of the recommendations are still relevant.
 More recently, in Enhancing the Security of Your Personal Information, I discussed how consumers can approach personal information security by employing a three-pronged approach whose aim is to prevent, monitor and detect for inappropriate use of your sensitive personal information.
 And a few years later, in 2017, my colleague Sherrie Campbell shared some dos and don’ts for securing your personal information.